matthewjh/Syringe/README.md

 ## Basic Usage

 To begin using Syringe, you need to create an `Injector`.
-An `Injector` has bindings, which bind `Token`s to a 'recipe' explicating how to the injector should construct that dependency (e.g. via new'ing up a class, a factory, etc.).
+An `Injector` has bindings, which bind `Token`s to a 'recipe' describing how the injector should construct that dependency (e.g. via new'ing up a class, a factory, etc.).

 ````typescript
 /// <reference path="./node_modules/syringe.ts/dist/syringe.d.ts"/>